 In recent years, prescription drug costs have come under scrutiny as an important driver of high healthcare spending.
 One method payers use to address these costs is by re-designing drug formularies – lists of brand name and generic drugs that are fully or partially covered by a health plan – to influence consumers’ purchasing decisions.

 Tiered Formulary Designs

-Adverse tiering is problematic for two reasons.
-First, it puts substantial and potentially unexpected financial strain on people with chronic conditions.
-Second, these tiering practices will most likely lead to adverse selection over time, with sicker people clustering in plans that don't use adverse tiering for their medical conditions.
+Adverse tiering is problematic because it places substantial, and potentially unexpected, financial strain on people with chronic conditions.
+Moreover, the practice will likely lead to adverse selection over time, with sicker people clustering in plans that do not use adverse tiering for their medical conditions.

 What are the rules for Drug Formularies?

-Under the ACA, as part of the Essential Health Benefits package, health plans must include choices within commonly prescribed drug categories and classes in their formularies but they have tremendous flexibility with respect to how enrollee cost-sharing is established.
-HHS will require healthcare plans to use pharmacy and therapeutics (P&T) committees to ensure that their formulary lists sufficiently cover prescription drugs, while keeping the current drug count standard and classification system, according to CMS' final rule on 2016 benefit and payment parameters.
-The rule mandates that such information be presented in a way that is easily accessible and understandable to the public online, as well as machine-readable so that third parties can come up with applications and tools that let consumers explore and compare their options.
+The Department of Health & Human Services requires health plans to use pharmacy and therapeutics (P&T) committees to ensure that formulary lists sufficiently cover prescription drugs, while maintaining the current drug count standards, according to CMS’ benefit and payment parameters.8 The rule mandates that such information must be presented in a way that is easily accessible and understandable to the public in online, as well as machine-readable, formats so that third parties can create applications and tools that enable consumers to explore and compare their options.